 Congressman John Lewis to Speak at Saint Joseph's University

-Event culminates SJU's commemoration of MLK speech delivered on campus in 1967
+"A Morning With John Lewis" culminates SJU's commemoration of Martin Luther King Jr. speech delivered on campus in 1967

 Wednesday, February 14, 2018

-PHILADELPHIA (February 14, 2018) — Civil rights leader Congressman John Lewis (GA) will visit Saint Joseph’s University on Monday, April 16 to deliver a talk at 10 a.m., in the Michael J. Hagan ’85 Arena.
+PHILADELPHIA (February 14, 2018) — Civil rights leader Rep. John Lewis (D-Ga.) will visit Saint Joseph’s University on Monday, April 16 to deliver a talk at 10 a.m., in the Michael J. Hagan ’85 Arena.

 His lecture will draw from his life’s work as a civil rights crusader and champion of social justice causes.
 In particular, Lewis will address the life and legacy of his friend and mentor Martin Luther King Jr. The congressman’s talk culminates a yearlong celebration of the 50th anniversary of a speech King delivered on campus on October 26, 1967, in the Alumni Memorial Fieldhouse, now the Hagan Arena.

-Saint Joseph's President Mark C. Reed, Ed.D., will introduce Lewis at the event.
+Saint Joseph's President Mark C. Reed, Ed.D., will introduce the congressman at the event, and will award Lewis with Saint Joseph's University's President's Medal for Excellence.

 Known for his great courage and unflinching dedication to protecting human rights, John Robert Lewis was born the son of sharecroppers in 1940, outside of Troy, Alabama.
 Inspired by the Montgomery Bus Boycott and by Dr. King’s radio broadcasts, he resolved to become a part of the civil rights movement.
 His activism began as a student at Fisk University in Nashville, Tennessee, where he staged sit-ins at segregated lunch counters.
 By 1963, he was named one of the Big Six leaders of the Civil Rights Movement.
 That August, he was a keynote speaker and architect of the historic March on Washington.